 There are numerous options for setting up a grid, and one of the more unique ones is the Golden Canon Grid made by Adrián Somoza.

 Moreover, unleash your creativity and use different edge alignments across the elements to make the whole layout even more visually appealing.

 Nowadays, you can easily set up a grid in every graphic program.
 You simply enter how many vertical and horizontal lines you want your layout to be consisted of, insert the number of spaces between them, press enter, and you’re done.

 I’ve compiled the elemental principles of design alignment in this article and covered the most common ones in an easily understandable language.

 The proper alignment makes a design in order and professional looking.
-It is one of the first things which every designer should consider before creating his or her artwork.
+It is one of the first things that every designer should consider before creating their artwork.